biosaxs-dev/molass-library/paper.md

 # Summary

 `Molass Library` is a rewrite of MOLASS [@Yonezawa:2023] which is an analytical tool for SEC-SAXS experiment data currently hosted at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html).
-It is designed for scripting in Jupyter Notebooks, thereby attaining greater flexibility compared to the predecessor thanks to the Python ecosystem diversity.
+It is designed for scripting in Jupyter notebooks, thereby attaining greater flexibility compared to the predecessor thanks to the Python ecosystem diversity.

 As the name suggests, SEC-SAXS experiment consists of the two parts: